 Residents are instructed to call, email, log into our website, or write to us with their repair requests.
 We will then compare the request to our history of maintenance on your property.
 We also keep on file your dollar limits for repairs as well as your contact information.
 Most callers need routine assistance and we are able to help them either by walking them through a simple procedure or by scheduling one of our technicians or vendors.
-Our company has made the extra effort to obtain a California General Contractors License (#773021) which operates as RAM Property Services.
 Both of these complimentary services allow us to quickly address most of your property’s needs without having to make a phone call to a 3rd party vendor.
 We are more efficient and we know that the proper licensing and insurance (worker’s compensation and liability) are in place at all times.

 Q:Who handles problems during the night, on weekends, and holidays?

 We have a 24/7 response to all maintenance calls.
-We will talk with the resident to determine how to proceed.
-Many times we solve a problem over the phone or by simply calling one of our plumbers that we have access to 24 hours a day.
+We will communicate with the resident to determine how to proceed.
+Many times we solve a problem over the phone or by simply calling one of our technicians that we have access to 24 hours a day.

 Q:What are habitability requirements?